Hiwonder-docs/Jetson-Orin-Nano/source/docs/9_ROS1_Basic_Lesson.md

 * **Overview**

 RQT is a graphical user interface framework that implements various tools and interfaces in the form of plugins.

 One can run all the existing GUI tools as dockable windows within RQT.
-When in use, RQT tools and plugins can be ran with command “rqt”.
+When in use, RQT tools and plugins can be ran with command "rqt".
 This GUI allows you to choose any available plugins on your system.
 In addition, you can also run plugins in standalone window.

 * **RQT Component Structure**